Memorable Manitobans: Hugh Rotherham Eade (1882-1976)

 Architect, engineer, property appraiser.

 Born at Ipswich, England in August 1882, he emigrated to Canada in 1903.
-He worked as an architect and engineer in Winnipeg where he practised in partnership with his brother W. C. Eade from 1906 to 1910, under the firm name of Eade Brothers.
+He worked as an architect and engineer in Winnipeg where he practised in partnership with his brother Wallace C. Eade from 1906 to 1910, under the firm name of Eade Brothers.
 When his brother left the firm, it became H. R. Eade and Company.
 He also served as Secretary of Western Iron Works Limited.
-In 1940, he was appointed Assessor for the RM of St. Clements, and he later did property appraisals for other municipalities.
-On 1 June 1918, he married Constance Aaron at Winnipeg.
+In 1940, he was appointed Assessor for the Rural Municipality of St. Clements, and he later did property appraisals for other municipalities.
+On 1 June 1918, he married teacher Constance Aaron (c1877-1949) at Winnipeg.
 They had no children.
-In 1929, he served as President of the Manitoba Motor League.
+He served as President of the Manitoba Motor League (1929).
 He died at Winnipeg on 8 May 1976.

 Some of his architectural works in Manitoba included:

 “Tenders,” Manitoba Free Press, 3 October 1910, page 2.

 “H. R. Eade head of Motor League for present year,” Manitoba Free Press, 16 February 1929, page 29.